-The Reserve Bank will advise of upcoming on-the-record speeches where possible.
 If you would like to know what public speeches are coming up – check the upcoming public speech releases, or sign up to be sent speech advisory email alerts.

 Published speeches are normally accompanied by a news release.
 We share a link to the news release via our Twitter channel, we update the speeches section, and send the news release to our email subscribers.
 You can sign up via the email sign-up page to be emailed Bank news releases.

 - Speeches and upcoming speeches

 - Reserve Bank of New Zealand Twitter channel

 The Bank publishes responses to Official Information Act requests in order to improve public transparency and provide an additional resource for anyone seeking information.
 Publication online will coincide with or follow soon after release to the requester.

 We publish articles by Reserve Bank staff in the Bulletin, which covers a wide range of issues related to central banking, the financial system and the New Zealand economy.

 Reserve Bank discussion papers present detailed scholarly research by staff economists and visiting scholars.
 The papers are published throughout the year, mainly for academic and professional economists.